 Enterprises can monitor inventory, usage, vulnerable systems, and much more from one place.
 This visibility provides not only opportunities for cost saving, but also the ability to troubleshoot, diagnose, and resolve issues remotely.

-All the benefits of a unified endpoint management platform combine to deliver the single greatest advantage to organizations: a unified corporate environment in which experiences optimized across the organization on corporate networks.
+All the benefits of a unified endpoint management platform combine to deliver the single greatest advantage to organizations: a unified corporate environment to optimize the experience across the network.

-Desktop Central is a major player in the field of unified endpoint management solutions, providing highly automated and integrated tools that significantly reduce the workload and empower IT teams to troubleshoot rapidly, improve productivity and security, and reduce costs.
-This modern management tool has been featured in Gartner's 2018 Magic Quadrant for unified endpoint management tools, IDC MarketScape 2018 vendor assessment for unified endpoint management software, and Forrester's Now Tech report on unified endpoint management for 2018.
+Desktop Central is a major player in the field of unified endpoint management/unified management solutions, providing highly automated and integrated tools that significantly reduce the workload and empower IT teams to troubleshoot rapidly, improve productivity and security, and reduce costs.
+This modern management tool has been featured in Gartner's 2019 Magic Quadrant for Unified Endpoint Management tools, IDC MarketScape 2019 vendor assessment for Unified Endpoint Management software, and Forrester's Now Tech report on Unified Endpoint Management for 2019.